Printer Friendly Send to Friend

 Appeal

-If the application is denied, you will receive a letter from USCIS explaining how to appeal.
-Appeal must be done within 33 days after receiving the denial letter and filed on Form I-290-B. Mail Form I-290-B to the office that made the original decision.
-Once appeal form and fee are processed, the case is then referred to the Administrative Appeals Unit (AAU) in Washington, DC.
+If your application is denied, you will receive a letter from the USCIS explaining how to appeal.
+The appeal must be done within 33 days after receiving the denial letter and filed on a Form I-290-B. Mail a Form I-290-B to the office that made the original decision.
+Once the appeal form and fee are processed, the case is then referred to the Administrative Appeals Unit (AAU) in Washington, DC.

 Refugee Travel Document

 You must be physically present in the U.S. when filing the application.
 Leaving the U.S. before a decision has been decided does not affect the application.
-Although, you may request your refugee travel document to be sent to a U.S. embassy or consulate or Department of Homeland Security (DHS) office abroad when you file the application.
-There is a place on the Form I-131 to furnish the information necessary to receive the refugee travel document outside of the U.S. However, under certain circumstances if you did not apply for a refugee travel document before departure you may be eligible to apply abroad.
-It's at the discretion of the district director having jurisdiction over a port-of-entry or a pre-inspection station where an alien is an applicant for admission, or an overseas district director having jurisdiction over the place where an alien is physically present granted:
+However, you may request your Refugee Travel Document to be sent to a U.S. embassy or consulate or Department of Homeland Security (DHS) office abroad when you file the application.
+There is a place on the Form I-131 to furnish the information necessary to receive the Refugee Travel Document outside of the U.S. However, under certain circumstances if you did not apply for a Refugee Travel Document before departure you may be eligible to apply abroad.
+This is decided at the discretion of the district director having jurisdiction over a port-of-entry or pre-inspection station where an alien is an applicant for admission or an overseas district director having jurisdiction over the place where an alien is physically present granted:

-• Applicant must submit Form I-131, with appropriate fee;
+• Applicant must submit a Form I-131, with the appropriate fee;

 • You did not plan to abandon your refugee status at the time of departure from the U.S. concluded by the district director;

-• You did not participate in any activities while outside the U.S. that would jeopardize your refugee or aslyee status;
+• You did not participate in any activities that would jeopardize your refugee or asylee status while outside the U.S.;

 • You have been outside the U.S. for less than one year since your last departure.